hms-dbmi/charm/README.md

 # CHARM: Cryosection Histopathology Assessment and Review Machine
-Nasrallah MP et al. Machine Learning for Cryosection Pathology Predicts the 2021 WHO Classification of Glioma (in revision)
+Nasrallah MP et al. Machine Learning for Cryosection Pathology Predicts the 2021 WHO Classification of Glioma. _Med_ (2023). (in press)

 Solving the challenge of real-time, intra-operative pathology diagnoses.